media-streaming-mesh/msm-deployments/deployments/ingress/README.md

 This repository contains files necessary to deploy an nginx ingress for HLS (HTTP Live Streaming) on top of Media Streaming Mesh (MSM).

-The deployment consists of an nginx ingress that directs to /giles-study on port 80 to port 8888 of the giles-study-hls service.

 The deployment can run on Kubernetes (K8S) and K3S.

 ## Getting Started